 What do I do next?

 We know that change isn’t predestined: it’s a choice.
 An inclusive future is one where all students—not just those who are well-off, white and culturally Christian—have equal access to belonging, learning and success (in exactly that order).
-But teachers don’t have to do it alone.
+But teachers don’t have to become DEI leaders on their own.

 Anima Leadership has over 15 years of experience working to help schools and other educational become more diverse, inclusive and equitable—and we can help you too.